North Indian Ocean tropical cyclone: Landfall

 In the Arabian Sea, most storms dissipate offshore without making landfall, but a significant number of tropical cyclones also impact the west coast, particularly the states of Gujarat and Maharashtra.
 The remaining 11 percent makes landfall in either the Arabian Peninsula, Horn of Africa or Pakistan.
-In rare cases, some storms makes landfall in the Iran like Cyclone Gonu did back in 2007.
-Other than Gonu, two storms like Cyclone Yemyin and Kyarr made some or major impact in Iran.
+In rare cases, some storms make landfall in Iran, like Cyclone Gonu did in 2007.
+Other than Gonu, two storms: Cyclone Yemyin and Kyarr made some or major impact in Iran.

-In the Bay of Bengal, most of the storms strikes either the Indian state of Odisha or West Bengal and a significant number of storms hit the states of Andhra Pradesh and Tamil Nadu.
+In the Bay of Bengal, most of the storms strikes either the Indian states of Odisha or West Bengal and a significant number of storms hit the states of Andhra Pradesh and Tamil Nadu.
 30 percent of the cyclones strike the countries of Bangladesh, Sri Lanka and Myanmar while the remaining 13 percent just dissipates off shore without making landfall.